qingyi-wang72/CoffeeCupAPI/README.md

 # CoffeeCupAPI

-This is a project about making a web api which can provide coffee cups according to the user's requests.
+The project uses TDD to build a web api which can provide coffee cups according to the user's requests.
 It is built in the context of an e-commerce management dashboard where administrators can perform basic CRUD operations on coffee cup products.

 ## Table of ontents
 - [Getting Started](#Getting-Started)